This is year

-This is year two for this post and this one is kind of special to me.This movie is not very good but this was the first post of mine to ever get tweeted and facebooked and be – I don’t know – it kind of made me feel good like – I had let myself into the party and now someone was talking to me.
-Back when I published this the first time, I didn’t really know what I was doing and only a couple of people ever looked at my stuff and that was fine with me because – the idea behind this originally-a-web-page was just for me and Lem to put things out about movies we’d seen (and – ahem – ahem – urm – tug collar – Lem never really – ahem – erm – “had time to write anything” – love you man) so I got x number of hits a day and that was all fun.
+two three four (five)) for this post and this one is kind of special to me.This movie is not very good but this was the first post of mine to ever get tweeted and facebooked and be – I don’t know – it kind of made me feel good like – I had let myself into the party and now someone was talking to me.
+Back when I published this the first time, I didn’t really know what I was doing and only a couple of people ever looked at my stuff and that was fine with me because – the idea behind this originally was just for me and Lem to put things out about movies we’d seen (and – ahem – ahem – urm – tug collar – Lem never really – ahem – erm – “had time to write anything” – love you man) so I got 7 or 8 hits a day and that was all fun.
 I always work through the holidays because, for my job, it’s better if I am “on the wall” preventing problems than if I take vacation, but I do like to take off the 31st and 1st, not just because there’s good football on TV (FOOTball TYSON) but I have probably just worked my ass off for a month.

 I remember I slept in and watched this in bed and then got up did some typing and went back to bed and watched JULIA’S EYES.
 So I spent almost an entire day in bed which I haven’t done since I was around 15.
 It was bliss.
 Anyway, I remember I wrote and published this and went back to bed and watched “J.E.” and then we went to our N.Y.E. party we always go to and ended up looking something like this (in green):